 With our current power model, we supposedly have government regulators working on our behalf to ensure entities like SCE are not behaving badly.
 Whether those regulators are doing a good job is definitely a question up for debate, but with a CCA it is not clear what regulation, if any, they would have.
 Rates under a CCA would not be regulated by a government agency; instead they would be set by the CCA’s Board of Directors – which typically is comprised of locally elected officials.
 In addition, how are we to know whether the energy purchased by a CCA is actually cleaner?
 And who’s to keep the CCA from paying their directors and consultants outlandish salaries and benefits?

 MCE, which consists of the county of Marin, all 11 of Marin’s municipalities and the city of Richmond, serves as the retail electricity provider for 124,000 customers.
 The county of Napa and the cities of Albany and San Pablo have asked permission to join the authority, which could add another 27,000 customers.
-And a group of San Francisco supervisors has expressed interested in having the city, with its 475,000 residential and nonresidential electricity accounts, join the Marin agency.

 The authority, which competes with the investor-owned Pacific Gas and Electric Co., was founded primarily to reduce greenhouse gas production by boosting the use of renewable energy sources.
 Fifty percent of the authority’s energy comes from renewable sources, while renewable sources account for 20 percent of PG&E’s energy.